 Graduating seniors earn Latin Honors based on cumulative grade point average.
 Summa cum laude is awarded for a GPA of 3.9 and above; Magna cum laude for a GPA of 3.7 to 3.9; and Cum laude for a GPA of 3.5 to 3.7.

 Many academic departments support honors work independent of the invitation-only Honors Program.
-Students interested in honors work in their major should consults the catalog descriptions and department chairs of individual majors for guidance.
+Students interested in honors work in their major should consult the catalog descriptions and department chairs of individual majors for guidance.